rancher/rancher.github.io/rancher/v2.0/en/quick-start-guide/index.md

 	Replace `<SERVER_IP>` with your host IP address.

 2. Log in to Rancher using the default credentials below.
-Update your password when prompted.

 	-	**Username:** admin
 	-	**Password:** admin